Your AI Data Stays Private by Default

 The bottom line

 If you are using AI for anything beyond casual queries, you should know where your data goes.
-On Raq.com, text AI data does not go to model training or provider storage.
+On Raq.com, core text AI data does not go to model training or provider storage by default.
+Live web search is separately controlled because current-information lookups need a different path.
 All generated content is stored on our own infrastructure.
 For full details, visit the Privacy and Security page.